-Translation is an art (not easy nor cheap…) and i had the privilege to work with a great translator named Shira Atik.
+Translation is an art!
+I had the privilege to work with a great translator named Shira Atik.

 “A Rabbi’s Daughter” has been favorably reviewed in the Israeli press and has merited a prestigious grant (Pardes) offered by the National Library of Israel which shows the public’s interest and the uniqueness of the book.
 It’s written in rich Hebrew which sometimes is even biblical in mood.
 But at the same time, the English language hovers over the prose from the opening line to the end of the novel.